Domaine Bornard – Memorable Wines

 There are other wines, however, that he wouldn’t even think of taking out of the appellation process such as their delicious Vin Jaune, because then he couldn’t put those words on the label nor sell it in the Vin Jaune shaped bottles and that would be very confusing.

-Anyway, we are now delighted with the result of the Ginglet in 2020.
+Anyway, we are now delighted with the result of the Ginglet in 2021.
 It is a light, bright and eminently drinkable wine that we absolutely love.
 It is typical of the best of the Trousseau wines produced in this area.
-It is 12.7% alcohol for 2020.

 Ginglet is a word in the local “patois” which means both “having a drink” and “having fun”.